wlsf82/cv/README.md

 Below is a list of some books I read that helped me on being the professional I am today.

+- Kanban - Successful Evolutionary Change for Your Technology Business - by David J. Anderson **(currently reading)**
 - The Goal - A process of ongoing improvement - by Eliyahu M. Goldratt, and Jeff Cox **(currently reading)**
 - How to change the world - Change management 3.0 - by Jurgen Appelo
 - Getting Real - The smarter, faster, easier way to build a successful web application - from BaseCamp